 Allocation scheme evaluates candidate allocations of tasks to services based on the cost of using the service and the utility of the task when using a specific service.
+If the cost for available services for specific tasks is too high the allocation scheme may decrease the priority of the task for the time being.

 Ideally, we would like to achieve cost and utility estimates by simulating the performance of each task for each service.
-High utility should be awarded to allocations that are expected to greatly affect the threat value (which is based on the same knowledge as used by plan recognition) of an enemy unit.
-This approach is, however, generally infeasible in real-time applications and we therefore use simplified models in our experiments in section 5.
+High utility should be awarded to allocations that are expected to greatly affect the threat value (which is based on the same knowledge as used by PIR) of an enemy unit.
+This approach is, however, generally infeasible in real-time applications and we therefore use simplified utility models in our experiments in Section 5.
 These models do consider sensor and estimated enemy unit properties.
+Such as, service quality, expected time to task completion and cost of resource use.
+Service quality is the expected quality of the data/information returned by an allocated sensor that a certain service employs.
+By expected time to task completion we mean the estimated time that is required for a sensor to make an observation.
+There are static costs assigned to the initiation of a service (e.g. allocating personnel for deploying a UAV) and dynamic costs (e.g. fuel consumption for task completion).

-5. Results
+5 Results